postgresml/postgresml/pgml-docs/docs/guides/installation.md

 ### Run the dashboard

 The PostgresML dashboard is a Django app, that can be run against any PostgreSQL installation.
-There is an included Dockerfile if you wish to run it as a container, or you may want to setup a python Virtual Env to isolate the dependencies.
-Basic install can be achieved by:
+There is an included Dockerfile if you wish to run it as a container, or you may want to setup a Python venv to isolate the dependencies.
+Basic install can be achieved with:

 1. Clone the repo:
 ```bash
 $ git clone git@github.com:postgresml/postgresml.git && cd postgresml/pgml-dashboard
 ```

-2. Set your PGML_DATABASE_URL environment variable:
+2. Set your `PGML_DATABASE_URL` environment variable:
 ```
 $ echo PGML_DATABASE_URL=postgres://user_name:password@localhost:5432/database_name > .env
 ```